Blazeblitz276/Skill-Prep/SQLprep.md

 A: There are 6 types of SQL JOINS:

-1. INNER JOIN: Returns records that have matching values in both tables.
+1. `INNER JOIN`: Returns records that have matching values in both tables.
-2. LEFT JOIN: Returns all records from the left table and the matched records from the right table.
+2. `LEFT JOIN`: Returns all records from the left table and the matched records from the right table.
-3. RIGHT JOIN: Returns all records from the right table and the matched records from the left table.
+3. `RIGHT JOIN`: Returns all records from the right table and the matched records from the left table.
-4. FULL JOIN: Returns all records when there is a match in either left or right table.
+4. `FULL JOIN`: Returns all records when there is a match in either left or right table.
-5. SELF JOIN: A self join is a regular join, but the table is joined with itself.
+5. `SELF JOIN`: A self join is a regular join, but the table is joined with itself.
 This is useful for comparing values in a column with other values in the same column in the same table.
-6. CROSS JOIN: Returns the Cartesian product of the two tables.
+6. `CROSS JOIN`: Returns the Cartesian product of the two tables.
 That is, it returns all possible combinations of rows from the two tables.
 It is useful when you want to combine every row from one table with every row from another table.

 Q: What is NATURAL JOIN?